erikenbody/markdown-cv/index.md

 ## About Me

-I am an evolutionary biologist trained in bioinformatics, field ecology, and behavioral research.
-My research is driven by my fascination with the processes that generate and maintain diversity in wild populations.
+I am an evolutionary and conservation biologist trained in bioinformatics, field ecology, and behavioral research.
 This research includes projects on birds, mammals, invertebrates, fish, and plants from the Americas, Eurasia, and Oceania.

 ## Appointments